Windows81/Vecistani-Wiki/internal/! The Vecistani Endopamphology ¡.md

 ## Battle of RDC 2019

 The belligerants were planning an excursion an invite-only event in the Rōblox metaverse in August 2019.
-Upon learning that VisualPlugin had not been given an invitation, a robot decoy was allegedly created in the image of Tutu Runner to accompany him.
+Upon learning that VisualPlugin had not been given an invitation, a robot decoy was created in the image of Tutu Runner to accompany him.
 Having quickly gathered this intel, Tutu Runner likewise had a decoy robot of himself designed, despite having been given an official invitation.
 Both parties were able to enter the venue.
-Although Tutu Runner remained nondescript immediately after entering, VisualPlugin allegedly performed mind control on every patron during an event presenation, inclusive of the presenter herself.
+Although Tutu Runner remained nondescript immediately after entering, VisualPlugin performed mind control on every patron during an event presenation, inclusive of the presenter herself.
 VisualPlugin was then put under a mind-control trance once theymet in a private room.

 ## End of the War